Looking for for registration support during introduction? Use the button below!

 You will need to petition the Academic Requirements Committee (ARC) to change sections of a course after the add/drop deadlines.
 To pick up a petition, please visit the Office of the Registrar on the 2nd Floor Oregon Hall.

 You will need to petition the Scholastic Review Committee (SRC) for a retroactive withdrawal.
-Please see an advisor in the Office of Academic Advising in 101 Oregon Hall if you feel there are compelling reasons.
-Pick up a petition and discuss your particular situation with an advisor.
+To start the petitio process, students must contact the Office of Academic Advising in person at 101 Oregon Hall or by phone at 541-346-3211.

 - How many credits do I need to graduate?